rapid7/icon-integrations-validators/README.md

 ## Changelog

+* 2.44.3 - Add support for renamed 'hub_tags' sections to 'extension_library' in plugin.spec.yaml and workflow.spec.yaml files
 * 2.44.2 - Fixed (and tested) VersionBumpValidator on new plugin
 * 2.44.1 - Fixed VersionBumpValidator bug on new plugins
 * 2.44.0 - Update WorkflowTitleValidator to validate titles in `.icon` file